amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Secrets management components

-The secrets management building block supports several Dapr secret store components.
+The secrets management building block supports several secret store components.
 At the time of writing, the following secret stores are available:

 - Environment Variables
 - Local file